-Pursuant to a management agreement entered into between the REIT, Inovalis SA and certain other entities on April 10, 2013 (the "Management Agreement"), Inovalis SA is the manager of the REIT and provides the strategic, advisory, asset management, project management, construction management, property management and administrative services necessary to manage the operations of the REIT.
+Pursuant to a management agreement entered into between the REIT, Inovalis SA and certain other entities on April 10, 2013 to be amended and restated, effective April 1, 2018 (the "Management Agreement"), Inovalis SA is the manager of the REIT and provides the strategic, advisory, asset management, project management, construction management, property management and administrative services necessary to manage the operations of the REIT.
 For purposes of the Management Agreement, a reference to the REIT includes its subsidiaries, as applicable.
 The address of the REIT is 52 rue de Bassano, 75008 Paris, France.
 Inovalis SA has over 500 employees.
+The REIT does not have any employees.